anhntbk08/rustlodge/source/gitProject/fileSystemAndAlgorithms/index.rst

 **Myers**

 Myers algorithm was developed by Myers (1986).
-In the git diff command, this algo- rithm is used as the default.
+In the git diff command, this algorithm is used as the default.
 The operation of this algorithm traces the two primary identical sequences recursively with the least edited script.
 Since the Myers only notices the sequences which are actually equal in both, the comparison between the other prior and posterior subsequences is executed repetitively for the entire remaining sequences.